 The majority of our programs are designed to assist the low-income individuals and families within Allegany County.
-The Department of Housing and Urban Development (HUD) sets income limits that determine eligibility for assisted housing programs including the Public Housing, Section 8 Project-Based, Section 8 Housing Choice Voucher, Section 202 Housing for the Elderly, and Section 811 Housing for Persons with Disabilities.
-These limits are also used for other HUD related programs and sources of funding including Community Development Block Grant (CDBG), HOME, and Neighborhood Stabilization (NSP) programs.
+The Department of Housing and Urban Development (HUD) sets income limits that determine eligibility for assisted housing programs including the Public Housing, Section 8 Project-Based Rental Assistance.
+These limits are also used for other HUD related programs and sources of funding including Community Development Block Grant (CDBG), HOME, NAILS and Neighborhood Stabilization (NSP) programs.

 The income limit for an affordable housing program is the maximum amount of income a household can earn to qualify to receive assistance.
 A household’s income is calculated by its gross income, which is the total income received before taxes or any deductions.
 HUD develops income limits based on Median Family Income estimates and Fair Market Rent area definitions for each metropolitan area, such as Cumberland and Allegany County.